crossterm-rs/crossterm-cursor/README.md

 # Crossterm Cursor

 This crate allows you to work with the terminal cursor.
-It supports all UNIX and Windows terminals down to windows 7 (not all terminals are tested, see the [Tested Terminals](https://github.com/crossterm-rs/crossterm/blob/master/README.md#tested-terminals) for more info).
+It supports all UNIX and Windows terminals down to Windows 7 (not all terminals are tested, see the [Tested Terminals](https://github.com/crossterm-rs/crossterm/blob/master/README.md#tested-terminals) for more info).